MicrosoftDocs/azure-devops-yaml-schema/task-reference/sql-dacpac-deployment-on-machine-group-v0.md

 **`ServerName`** - **Server Name**<br>
 `string`.
 Required when `TargetMethod = server || TaskType = sqlQuery || TaskType = sqlInline`.
 Default value: `localhost`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Provide the SQL Server name like, machinename\FabriakmSQL,1433 or localhost or .\SQL2012R2.
+Provide the SQL Server name like, `machinename\FabriakmSQL,1433` or `localhost` or `.\SQL2012R2`.
 Specifying localhost will connect to the Default SQL Server instance on the machine.
 <!-- :::editable-content-end::: -->
 <br>